Instant Expressive Gaussian Head Avatars at Over 100 FPS

 \paragraph{4D representation and rendering.} Aiming at a native 4D representation, many works~\cite{park2021nerfies,park2021hypernerf,fang2022fast,Pumarola20arxiv_D_NeRF} build upon NeRFs to construct a spatial deformation field, which, however, is computationally expensive.
-With the advent of Gaussian splatting \cite{3dgs}, another family of methods identify the potential of using the spatial deformation of 3D Gaussians to represent the motion.
-One group of methods~\cite{wu20244d,aligngaussians,liu2024dynamic,giebenhain2024npga} learn an implicit representation, such as HexPlanes \cite{cao2023hexplane} or coordinate-based MLP, to deform the Gaussians.
+With the advent of Gaussian splatting \cite{3dgs}, another family of methods identify the potential of using the spatial deformation of 3D Gaussians to represent motion.
+One group of methods~\cite{wu20244d,aligngaussians,liu2024dynamic,giebenhain2024npga} learn an implicit representation, such as HexPlanes \cite{cao2023hexplane} or a coordinate-based MLP, to deform the Gaussians.
 Another group of methods~\cite{zielonka2023drivable,giebenhain2024npga,yu25gaia,tang2025gaf, he2025lam} utilizes an explicit mesh to drive the 3D Gaussians.
-However, our analysis shows that directly deforming the 3D Gaussians in {3D} space provides limited expressiveness for capturing fine-grained facial motions (Sec.~\ref{sec:ablation}).
+However, we propose to deform Gaussians in a high-dimensional feature space, thereby preserving greater expressivity (Sec.~\ref{sec:ablation}).

 Notably, Avat3r \cite{kirschstein2025avat3r} and ScaffoldAvatar \cite{aneja2025scaffoldavatar} also use 3D Gaussians to build animatable avatars.
-However, they are not a feed-forward method from a single image and requires either 3D GAN inversion or mesh tracking.
+However, they are not a feed-forward method from a single image and require either 3D GAN inversion or mesh tracking.
 Prior work \cite{taubner2025mvp4d,taubner2025cap4d} uses diffusion-generated multi-view images for animated 3D head synthesis, but relies on hours-long optimization to fit a single avatar.
-We aim to develop a generalizable {3D-consistent} framework that requires no tracking, supports instant encoding, and enables real-time {expressive} animation.
+In contrast, we develop a generalizable {3D-consistent} framework that requires no tracking, supports instant encoding, and enables real-time {expressive} animation.